-While many travels to Beijing to see the top sights such as the Forbidden City and Great Wall, travelers are missing out on the true excitement of secret treasures that take a bit of digging to find.
-With an endless amount of mystery and surprises waiting to be discovered, here are 7 Hidden Gems in Beijing that will have you awe.
+While many travel to Beijing to see the top sights such as the Forbidden City and Great Wall, travelers are missing out on the true excitement of secret treasures that take a bit of digging to find.
+With an endless amount of mystery and surprises waiting to be discovered, here are 7 Hidden Gems in Beijing that will have you in awe.

 1. XISHIKU CHURCH (西什库大教堂)

 This Catholic church is built during Shun Zhi emperor period (Qing Dynasty).
 As you walk into the church property, a quiet park, you see a former Jesuit cathedral with a Gothic facade, flanked by two Chinese pavilions.
 The exterior of the church has many details with a cross, decorations, and statues of saints.
 The ceiling is very high, creating a celestial feeling.
-You will find a very interesting mixture of the Eastern and Western culture within one building.
+You will find a very interesting mixture of the Eastern and Western cultures within one building.